 Earlier this year, the World Bank made basically the same point about the Philippines in a report on higher education in Asia.
 It argued that there was a disconnect between the education system, government programmes and private sector needs.
 Unsurprisingly, the report recommended improving the quality of higher education in order to boost the professional competence of graduates.

 I’m sure I’m not the only one frustrated by this.
-What are your suggestions in addressing this statewide problem?
-Contact me and let’s try to be part of the solution!
+But what can we do to be part of the solution?

 Note: Since I am reposting this article, I used rel=”canonical” to properly attribute the work.
 This means, blog traffic goes to the original source and not to Anthroonfoot.
 I encourage you to use this when reposting someone else’s online work.